WWF Arctic contacts

-- Addressing the resilience of ecosystems in Greenland in light of climate change
+- Addressing the resilience of terrestrial and marine ecosystems in the light of climate change.

 It was on the initiative of Finland that the eight arctic countries launched the Arctic Environmental Protection Strategy in 1991 in Rovaniemi.
 This later became the Arctic Council.

 - Projects designed to save boreal forests and endangered species such as the Lesser White-fronted goose.

 - Assessing the future of the Last Ice Area